Chapter 9: Distributional Social Impacts

 Banks

-It is also worthwhile remembering that when you disaggregate the results of the social CBA, when you add impacts back together it should sum to the aggregate social CBA.
+It is also worthwhile remembering that if you add the disaggregated results of a social CBA back together, it should sum to the aggregate social CBA.

 Example 9.1

 Consider an infrastructure project which involves the purchase of labour for vegetation restoration.
-To complete the project, we require 10 workers.
+To complete the project, we require ten workers.
 The market minimum wage for workers is $25 per hour.
-Each worker is required for 7 hours for a total of 10 working days.
-If 60% of the workers hired for the project were otherwise unemployed, and their opportunity cost of working is 40% of the market wage, we can calculate cost of the project as follows:
+Each worker is required seven hours each day for ten working days.
+If 60% of the workers hired for the project were otherwise unemployed and their opportunity cost of working is 40% of the market wage, we can calculate the cost of the project as follows:

 i) The market perspective = -$17,500 (wage \times workers \times hours \times days)